OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:10

 > Even there Your hand will lead me,
-> And Your right hand will securely hold me.
+> And Your right hand will hold me tight.

 ## Psalm 139:11